 A. Frequently Flooded Areas.
 Frequently flooded areas include: The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled "The Flood Insurance Study for Clark County, Washington, and incorporated areas" dated September 5, 2012, and any revisions thereto, with accompanying Flood Insurance Rate Maps (FIRM).
-The study is the official report provided by the Federal Insurance Administration of the base flood.
+The study is the official report provided by the Federal Insurance Administration that includes flood profiles, the Flood Insurance Rate Maps, and the water surface elevation of the base flood.
 The study and FIRM are on file at the City of Camas.
 The best available information for flood hazard area identification as outline in Section 16.57.050(C) shall be the basis for regulation until a new FIRM is issued that incorporates data utilized.
 The flood insurance study and accompanying rate maps are hereby adopted by reference, and declared part of this chapter.
 These are minimum designations; the director may identify additional areas.